Kelechi-Okorie/alx-higher_level_programming/0x03-python-data_structures/README.md

 File 10-divisible_by_2.py - finds all multiples of 2 in a list
 File 11-delete_at.py - deletes the item at a specific position in a list
 File 12-switch.py - switches value of a and b
+File 13-is_palindrome - checks if a singly linked list is a palindrome File 100-print_python_list_info.c - prints a python list info from a C program